 Dartmouth recognizes emergent Generative Artificial Intelligence technologies as powerful tools for learning.
 Instructors, programs, and schools may have a variety of reasons for allowing or disallowing Artificial Intelligence tools within a course, or course assignment(s), depending on intended learning outcomes.
 As such, instructors have authority to determine whether AI tools may be used in their course.
-Per the Academic Honor Principle, student use of GenAI tools in submitted work requires appropriate acknowledgment or citation.
+Per the Academic Honor Policy, student use of GenAI tools in submitted work requires appropriate acknowledgment.

 Affected Parties